 - Just hit the Enter button and pull the “fill handle” down to fill with the expected results.

-- Finally, we have the date and time in a new column within a blink of an eye.
+- Finally, we have the date and time in a new column within the blink of an eye.
 Enjoy!

 Things to Remember